FridayMarch26th/FridayMarch26th.github.io/_notes/tendrils.md

 **The general process is as follows:**

-1. Create interesting input geometry.
+1. Create interesting input topology.
 2. Allocate points to start and end groups.
 3. Cost (typically noise).
 4. FSP.